 Revolutionize Your Network with the Reciprocity Ring Event

-The Reciprocity Ring is a one-time, face-to-face exercise that makes asking for and offering help easy.
-Learn how to put Reciprocity Ring principles into action every day for your organization using Givitas, a scalable technology platform that makes it easy to ask for help.
+The Reciprocity Ring is a one-time, face-to-face or virtual exercise that makes asking for and offering help easy.
+Learn how to put these principles into action every day using Givitas, a scalable technology platform that makes it easy to ask for help.

 Used in corporations like Deloitte, Dow, Goldman Sachs and Google.

 It is currently used in 17 of the top 20 business schools in America and abroad.

 "The Reciprocity Ring is a revolutionary exercise in corporate give and take—a remarkable experience that changes the way we see helping, problem-solving, and social networks."